Jeremy Pena Player Props: Astros vs. White Sox

 - The pitching staff for the White Sox had a collective nine K/9 last season, the eighth-best in the league.

-- Lynn starts for the first time this season for the White Sox.
+- Giolito will start for the White Sox, his first this season.

-- In his last appearance on Sunday, Oct.
-2, the 35-year-old righty started the game and went seven innings against the San Diego Padres.
+- In his last appearance on Wednesday, Oct.
+5, the 28-year-old righty, started and went seven innings against the Minnesota Twins.

 © 2023 Data Skrive.
 All rights reserved.